metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `cluster_id` (String) ClusterID uniquely identifies a cluster.
-It is used as a prefix to nslookup exported services.
+It is used as a prefix to nslookup exportedservices.
 For example: <clusterid>.<svc>.<ns>.svc.clusterset.local
-- `enabled` (Boolean) Enable multiClusterService to export the mon and OSD services to peer cluster.
-Ensure that peer clusters are connected using an MCS API compatible application, like Globalnet Submariner.
+- `enabled` (Boolean) Enable multiClusterService to export the mon and OSD services to peer cluster.Ensure that peer clusters are connected using an MCS API compatible application,like Globalnet Submariner.